TuanTNG/YOUTUBE-VIS2021/README.md

 ## Requirements <br/>
 Top ranks in the final leaderboard and have paper.
 ## Role
 Team member of a team with 4 people.
-I mainly focus on reading and implementing papers to improve the model results onthree tasks:  Object Detection, Instance Segmentation, and Object Tracking.
+I mainly focus on reading and implementing papers to improve the model results on three tasks:  Object Detection, Instance Segmentation, and Object Tracking.
 ## Results
 In process.
 ### Visualization